-10 Tips & Tricks for NICU Parent Bonding
+Tips & Tricks for Bonding in the NICU

 When you initially became pregnant, birthing your baby and having him or her whisked away to the Neonatal Intensive Care Unit (NICU) by hospital staff was most likely not in your plan!

 Here are my top suggestions for bonding with a newborn in the NICU:

 Many parents know that bonding after childbirth is important for both parents and baby, and you may have had some ideas about what this meant to you.
 You might have visualized yourself holding your baby right after the birth, looking into his or her eyes lovingly, or just lying skin-to-skin for a time.
 No matter what your vision, the reality of birthing a medically fragile infant is typically very different from these images.
 You may not have been able to hold, let alone touch, your baby right away and you may now be worried that you have lost a major opportunity to bond with your baby.
 Please know that this is not true.
 There are many other ways to bond with your baby – even during his or her NICU stay.

 (If you have any questions about what is most appropriate for your baby, please consult with your baby’s medical team.)

 Quiet soft voice will offers a sense of comfort.
 Babies are familiar your voice from inside the womb so hearing it now might be able help stabilize him or her.
 Bonding will look different for each individual family due to each baby’s unique circumstances.
 Certain factors – such as mom’s health, the baby’s medical issues, diagnoses and gestation at birth – will affect the ways in which families can bond.